sara-sabr/ITStrategy/_pages/en/product-fw-directive.md

 5. The Product Team's internal governance structure is documented as per the [IITB Standard on Product Management](product-fw-standard.html#product-team-governance-structure)
 6. The location(s) of the Product Team's requirement repository are kept up to date
 7. The description of the service(s) that the Product Team enables are kept up to date
-8. The inventory of applications from the Corporate Solution Directory (APM) that the product team manages as products is kept up to date
+8. The inventory of applications from the Corporate Solution Directory (APM Program) that the product team manages as products is kept up to date
 9. Information about the product team is documented as per the [IITB Standard on Product Management](product-fw-standard.html#product-team-brief)
 10. The agreement between IITB and the Sponsoring Branch is formalized in a Memorandum of Understanding (MOU) as per the [IITB Standard on Product Management](product-fw-standard.html#memorandum-of-understanding-mou)
 11. Funding pressures for the Product Team is on the Sponsoring Branch